Southwark Cathedral to Canterbury Cathedral

 Day 5 – Wednesday 27 May

-Day 5 and 6 are two of the more tricky days and we will take the two days considering the weather etc. We have reserved some accommodation at Aylesford Priory and we will be able to use support vehicles to transport pilgrims to and from the route to the Priory if you choose to stay there.
+Day 5 and 6 are two of the more tricky days and we will walk these days considering the weather etc. We have reserved some accommodation at Aylesford Priory and we will be able to use support vehicles to transport pilgrims to and from the route to the Priory if you choose to stay there.
 Alternatively we can take you to the nearest train station so you can travel home.

 Day 6 – Thursday 28 May